jazzband/django-avatar/docs/index.rst

     Suggested safe setting: ``("image/png", "image/gif", "image/jpeg")``.
     When enabled you'll get the following error on the form upload *File content is invalid.
 Detected: image/tiff Allowed content types are: image/png, image/gif, image/jpg*.

+.. py:data:: AVATAR_STORAGE_ALIAS

+   Default: 'default'
+   Alias of the storage backend (from STORAGES settings) to use for storing avatars.

 Management Commands
 -------------------